The Railway and the Station

 The Station

 The station at Odsey opened 21 October 1850, on the same day as the line.
 The immediate question that springs to mind is why a station here?
 Other communities along the way did not justify stations.
 Also it was named Ashwell Station, despite being at Odsey and located entirely in the parish of Steeple Morden.
 It helps to know that John George Fordham owner of the Odsey estate was one of the promoters and directors of the Royston and Hitchin Railway, which company remained owner of the line until 1897.
 John George may have influenced the decision for the line to take a route away from his estate, although overall he must have been in favour of the railway coming to Odsey?
 The Fordham family had extensive local business interests, with John George a director of Fordham’s Bank in Royston and the family having brewing, farming and other activities in Ashwell.
 By way of illustration, the existence of the Station facilitated expansion of the brewing business, allowing it to supply pubs in North London, and later there were new Fordham businesses, such as coal merchants and fertilizer processors and merchants, which made extensive use of the Station.
-The fertilizer business required the erection of a mill at Odsey, just down the road, to grind phosphate rich coprolites “mined” at North Brook End and in Guilden Morden and Abington Pigotts.
+The fertilizer business made use of a steam-powered converted corn mill at Odsey, just down the road, to grind phosphate rich coprolites “mined” at North Brook End and in Guilden Morden and Abington Pigotts.

 Ashwell Station is there because it was required to serve the personal and business needs of the Fordham family and it was located at Odsey, as that is the nearest it could be to Ashwell village and be accessed via the existing road systems.
 Anywhere else and new roads would have had to be built.
 Deviating the route of the line to Ashwell itself would have been difficult owing to the topography and would have have made no sense economically.
 So a station at Odsey was the best answer and, to make clear its position in the universe, it was named Ashwell Station.